quarkslab/wirego/doc/RUNNING.md

 Once the Wirego plugin for Wireshark is installed open Wireshark preferences, select "Protocols" on the left menu and then locate "Wirego".

-Enter the endpoint to match the one used on you **Wirego remote plugin**.
+Enter the endpoint to match the one used on you **Wirego remote plugin** then **restart Wireshark**

+During the next startup, Wirego remote will establish a ZMQ connection to your Wirego remote.

+It's probably time to open a pcap file and see your remote plugin in action!